dubass83/dubass83.github.io/pages/index.rst

 ---------
 |

-2001 - 2006: Dnepropetrovsk University of Economics and Law
+2001 - 2006: "Dnepropetrovsk University of Economics and Law"

 - Received a diploma in business economics